HanWenfang/syncless/trunk/README.txt

   $ python -m syncless.console

-If you want to install syncless to a specific Pyton version on your system, run the following instead (without python substituted properly):
+If you want to install Syncless to a specific Pyton version on your system, run the following instead (without python substituted properly):

   # python -c'from setuptools.command.easy_install import main;main()' syncless